ErpNetDocs/tech/modules/applications/mssync/setup.md

 ## Company details

-This panel contains data for your **Enterprise Company**, including its name, location, and **Time Zone**.
+There's a panel containing data for your company, including its **name**, **location**, and **time zone**.

-This information is automatically populated by the software upon your login.
+This information is automatically filled in by the system upon your login.

 ![picture](pictures/Setup_company_info_01_03.png)

 > [!NOTE]
+>
-> You assign the information about your company in your profile.
+> You can assign data about your enterprise company in your profile settings.
 A single profile can contain details for more than one company.

 ![picture](pictures/Setup_profile_info_01_03.png)